SillyTavern/SillyTavern/readme.md

 ## Performance issues?

-Try enabling the Fast UI mode on User settings panel.
+Try enabling the No Blur Effect mode on User settings panel.

 ## Questions or suggestions?
 Contact us on Discord: Cohee#1207 or RossAscends#1779